 Canada has one of the best education systems in the world.
 Ensuring equal access and high standards across the country means that Canada regularly performs well in international comparisons.

 Canada’s public schools offer education to over 90% of Canadian children with the others attending private schools or being home-schooled.
-Over 2.17 million Canadians were in post-secondary education in 2.17, which is almost a million more than at the start of the millennium.

 With a continued focus on the education system, Canada can continue as one of the leaders in education worldwide and ensure a high standard of education for generations to come.